dr-skot/gapi-helper/README.md

 });
 ```

-One thing you might want to do in this case is call `gapi_helper.requestAuth`, which will prompt the user to allow access.
+One thing you might want to do in this case is call `gapi_helper.requestAuth`, which will request authorization from the user.

 ```
 gapi_helper.when('calendarLoaded', function () {